 This privacy notice explains what information we collect about you, how we store this information, how we share this information and how we keep it safe and confidential.
 We want you to be confident that your information is kept safe, secure and for you to understand how and why we use it to support your care.
-To find out more please click on the relevant hyperlink below:
+Read more below.

 1. Definitions